actions4git/add-commit-push/README.md

 - **`commit-committer`:** A `Name Here <emailhere@example.org>` AiO author name & email string.
 This input is a shortcut for the `commit-committer-name` and `commit-committer-email` inputs that can also be individually specified.
-This defaults to the `github-actions[bot]` user which is probably what you want.
-  It's recommended to change the `commit-author` before changing the `commit-committer`.
+You can set this to the special value `github-actions` to use the
+  <b>@github-actions\[bot\]</b> user as the committer, or the special `me` value
+  to use the current `github.actor` user as the committer.
+If this input is unspecified, the committer defaults to the author.

 - **`commit-committer-name`:** The name of the committer to associate with the commit.
 Should be left unspecified if `commit-committer` is specified.